Rent agreement on your mind? Read the following article before signing the next one.

 A rental agreement or lease agreement is an official contract signed between the owner of a property and the tenant who wishes to take temporary possession of the property for usually a predefined time.
 Further, it shall be drafted on a stamp paper.

 Types of Rental Agreement

 In India, currently, there are two types of rental agreements.
-There is no established format for these agreements.
+There is no established GST rental agreement format.

 Contents of a Rental Agreement

 The most common details included in a rental agreement are:

 - Name of the landlord